“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 After your instrument is again back in its natural environment, and after a few days the fret ends are sharp again you will need to have your frets “dressed” as they say.
 A qualified luthier repairperson will not only level and crown the top of the frets, but more importantly trim the edges to match the new width of your fingerboard.
 This may be necessary a few times over the next couple of years, but eventually the fingerboard will settle in and stop what is termed transpiration, or the release of moisture and resins.

-Q – The bridge came off.
+Q – The bridge came off of my instrument.
 I bought my ukulele three years ago and the bridge came off.
 I thought this was a high quality instrument?

 Your instrument is under a lot of stress, many pounds of tension (35 lbs to 55 lbs depending on size of ukulele, and a guitar up to 100 lbs) when all strings are tuned up.
 Because of that tension, when your guitar or ukulele is subjected to some sort of damage (being dropped, thrown, banged against the wall, left in hot or cold weather, left in a hot car or trunk, and a multitude of other adverse circumstances) … something has to give.
 If your bridge is screwed down, either the neck will crack or come loose, or the top will pull up and not only crack but also break loose all internal bracing.
 So, a bridge is designed to come off.
 You might call it the “pressure” valve.
 Rather than the whole thing blowing up, only the bridge comes off.
 As long as you are not in it’s path when it comes off, everything will be ok ….. it can easily be repaired.